blue-marble/gridpath/doc/source/functionality.rst

 'day' *horizons* and the single 'week' *horizon* (i.e. some resources would have to be balanced on each day of the week and some over the entire week).

+Within a production-cost simulation subproblem, some timepoints can be part of a spin-up or look-ahead segment.
+These are additional timepoints that are added to the subproblem's start and end but are ultimately discarded when calculating result metrics.
+They are there to more faithfully model the beginning and start of the subproblem.
+For example, if we had weekly subproblems we could add 24 hourly spinup timepoins (1 day) before the week, and 24 hourly lookahead timepoints (1 day) after the week, resulting in 52 subproblems of 9 days.
+After solving each subproblem independently, the 2 edge days in each subproblem are discarded .

-Unlike in production-cost simulation, in capacity-expansion mode, we usually have only a single subproblem.
+Unlike in production-cost simulation, in capacity-expansion mode, we usually have only a single subproblem (and no spinup or lookahead timepoints).

+.. _stages-sub-section-ref:

 Stages
 ------

-GridPath also has multi-stage commitment functionality, i.e. decisions made for a subproblem can be fixed and then fed into a next stage with some updated parameters (e.g. an updated load and renewable output forecast).
+GridPath also has multi-stage commitment functionality, i.e. commitment decisions made for a subproblem can be fixed and then fed into a next stage with some updated parameters (e.g. an updated load and renewable output forecast).
 The number of stages is flexible and the timepoint resolution can change from stage to stage.

-The typical temporal setup for production cost simulation (multi-stage with horizons optimized one at a time) is shown below:
+For instance, the same day (subproblem) could first be modeled using a day-ahead hourly forecast ("DA stage"), then with an hour-ahead hourly forecast ("HA stage"), and finally with a real-time 5-minute forecast ("RT stage").
+Commitment decisions for e.g. coal generators could be fixed in the DA stage, whereas commitment for e.g. gas turbines could be changed until the final RT stage.

+In practice, this is achieved by assigning a stage to each timepoint and specifying a map between timepoints in each stage (see :ref:`timepoints-sub-section-ref`).
+Load and renewable forecast inputs are indexed by timepoint and stage, allowing for different forecasts (and, optionally, timepoint resolutions) in each stage.

 Examples
 --------

-Typical temporal setup for capacity-expansion modeling is shown below:
+A typical temporal setup for capacity-expansion modeling is shown below.
+Note the presence op multiple investment periods, and a single subproblem and stage (i.e. a single optimization).

 .. image:: ../graphics/temporal_cap_exp.png

-Typical temporal setup for production-cost modeling is shown below:
+A typical temporal setup for production-cost modeling is shown below.
+Note the presence of a single period, and multiple subproblems and stages (i.e. an optimization will be solved for every subproblem-stage combination).

 .. image:: ../graphics/temporal_prod_cost.png

+.. _geographic-setup-section-ref:

 Geographic Setup
 ================